OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 # Introduction

 Some applications use a second factor to check whether an authorized user is performing sensitive operations.
 A common example is wire transfer authorization, typically used in online or mobile banking applications.

 For the purpose of this document we will call that process: *transaction authorization*.

 Usage scenarios are not only limited to financial systems.
 For example: an e-mail with a secret code or a link with some kind of token to unlock a user account is also a special case of transaction authorization.
-A user authorizes the operation of account unlocking by using a second factor (a unique code sent to his email address).
+A user authorizes the operation of account unlocking by using a second factor (a unique code sent to their email address).
 Transaction authorization can be implemented using various methods, e.g.:

 - Cards with transaction authorization numbers (TAN),
 - Time based OTP tokens, such as [OATH TOTP (Time-based One-Time Password)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm),